walnuthq/madara-docs/docs/components/nodes.md

 ## Node clients

 Node clients are software that utilizes nodes.
-These can divided in three categories:
+These can be divided in three categories:
 1. Browser clients
 1. Command-line interfaces
 1. Developer clients